News and stories22 March 2019

 The AQUA initiative is a great example of knowledge sharing within the Group, since the local team in Fiji leveraged the experience and learnings from BAT Bangladesh’s Probaho programme.
 Fiji’s Minister for Economy and Attorney General, Mr Aiyaz Sayed-Khaiyum, officially launched Project AQUA last year and praised BAT Fiji for supporting the needs of local farming communities.

 World Water Day is an annual event to raise awareness of sustainable freshwater resources.
 The theme for 2019 is “Leaving no one behind,” which recognises obstacles to accessing safe drinking water.
-BAT is commited to improving access to basic services (such as water), which advances sustainable agriculture practices and communities.
+BAT is committed to improving access to basic services (such as water), which advances sustainable agriculture practices and communities.

 Our sustainability agenda focuses on three key areas, identified through a detailed materiality process as having the greatest significance to our business and our stakeholders: harm reduction, sustainable agriculture and farmer livelihoods and corporate behaviour.